Good-Games-Munich/nginx/README.md

 ### Customization

-Create a environment file `touch .env.local`.
+Create a environment file `touch .env`.
 Override variables in the `{variable name}={variable value}` format.
 All required variables need to be overridden for the respected environment.

 | Variable        | Description                                   | Required in dev | Required in prod | Default value |
 | --------------- | --------------------------------------------- | --------------- | ---------------- | ------------- |